-Each of the two RF power modules provides up to 2750 W (for NV5) or 2062.5 W (for NV3.5) of RF output power and is comprised of an IPA power amplifier PWB, eight power amplifier PWBs, power module interface PWB, combiner PWB, splitter PWB and six cooling fans.
-The intermediate RF drive outputs from the RF drive stage are applied to the RF power modules via module backplane PWB 1-4 (A17).
+Each of the eight RF power modules provides up to 2750 W (for NV20) or 2062.5 W (for NV15) of RF output power and is comprised of an IPA power amplifier PWB, eight power amplifier PWBs, power module interface PWB, combiner PWB, splitter PWB and six cooling fans.
+The intermediate RF drive outputs from the RF drive stage are applied to the RF power modules via module backplane PWBs 1-4 (A17) and 5-8 (A32).
 Within each RF power module, the intermediate RF drive signal is sampled and then drives the IPA amplifier.
 The IPA output is sampled then split to drive the module's eight PAs.
 The IPA Volts and PA Volts inputs from the associated switching power supply modules control the RF output of the IPA and eight PAs, respectively.
 The RF power module receives alarm and status signals (PS Temp, PS Fail, PS AC Fail, and PS Module Present) from the ac-dc power stage.
-The RF power module also provides a Pwr Supply Inhibit signal (one for each of the power supply.
-A PA V Sample and IPA V sample from each RF power module is applied to the control/monitor stage.
+The RF power module also provides a Pwr Supply Inhibit signal (one for each of the power module's dual supplies) to the ac-dc power stage, which, when active, inhibits the associated switching power supply.
+A PA V Sample and IPA V sample from each RF power module is applied to the control/ monitor stage.
 The control/monitor stage supplies a PA Volts Inhibit signal, which controls the PA outputs of the RF power module.